 “We have argued vigorously throughout the case that the current food supplement status for glucosamine should be maintained, and the Honourable Mr Justice Supperstone clearly agrees with this, citing much of our argument in his judgement.”

-The parliamentary motion warned if BlueBio won it would increase product prices and reduce consumer cost.
+The parliamentary motion warned if BlueBio won it would increase product prices and reduce consumer choice.

 Finland, whose medicines agency adopts a case-by-case assessment like the MHRA, last year altered its position in favour of food supplements, allowing both medicinal and food products.